Independent schools are reviewed against the minimum standards and other requirements for school registration by the VRQA.

 VRQA school review bodies manage the registration and the monitoring of compliance of schools in their system against the minimum standards and other requirements for registration.

-The VRQA has approved the Regional Services Group of the Department of Education and Training, the Catholic Education Commission of Victoria Ltd (CECV) and Seventh-day Adventist Schools (Vic) Ltd as review bodies for government schools, Catholic schools and Seventh-day Adventist schools respectively.
+The VRQA has approved the Regional Services Group of the Department of Education and Training, the Catholic Education Commission of Victoria Ltd (CECV) as review bodies for government schools and Catholic schools respectively.